How To Overcome Your Limiting Beliefs: An All-You-Need-To-Know Guide

 2. Be Open to Alternative Beliefs

-Beliefs are erased, they are replaced.
+Beliefs aren’t erased, they are replaced.

 Ceasing to believe the earth is round = accepting to believe the earth is flat or square or any other shape.